pcorey/pcorey.github.io/_posts/2018-01-22-generating-bitcoin-private-keys-and-public-addresses-with-elixir.markdown

 Lately I’ve been working my way through [Mastering Bitcoin](http://amzn.to/2DAbVy0), implementing as many of the examples in the book in Elixir as I can.

-I’ve been amazed at how well Elixir has fared with implementing the algorithms involved in working with keys and addresses.
+I’ve been amazed at how well Elixir has fared with implementing the algorithms involved in working with Bitcoin keys and addresses.
 Elixir ships with all the tools required to generate a cryptographically secure private key and transform it into a public address string.

 Let’s walk through the process step by step and build our our own Elixir module to generate private keys and public addresses.